renarepenning/gamerecs_webapp/README.md

 ### Branch inheritance as follows
 deploy <-- production <-- personal branches
-* Merge personal branches into deploy after recieving one peer review.
+* Merge personal branches into deploy after receiving one peer review.
 We will merge into Deploy, as a team, periodically.